wgd-modular/loewenzahnhonig-firmware/src/cloudseed/README.md

 The host tests of the reverb, the staging, the engine and the fidelity against the plugin's reference live in the library (`lib/cloudseed-daisy/test`, see its README).

+Run `bash test/mix.sh` in this folder for the firmware's mix regression, including endpoint settling through the checked-out libDaisy control code.

 ## License